microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

     entities.find_entity("dns")

 .. parsed-literal::

     Match found 'Dns'

     msticpy.datamodel.entities.dns.Dns

 If a unique match is found the entity class is returned.
+Otherwise, we try to suggest possible matches for the entity name.

 .. code:: ipython3